gchure/phd/docs/src/chapter_01/section_04_physiological_adaptation.md

 phenomenon that has recently been queried at the single-protein level through proteomic methods [@schmidt2016; @li2014a;@valgepea2013a;@peebo2015].
-Thus, we cannot assume that the protein copy number of the strains used in Chapters 2 and 3 be left unperturbed.
+Thus, we cannot assume that the protein copy number of the strains used in Chapters 2 and 3 can be left unperturbed.
 To account for this fact, we used a fluorescence-based method to directly count the number of LacI repressors per cell in each growth condition, a method which is discussed in extensive detail in Chapter 9.
 This experimental approach, while necessary, is